domhnallohanlon/thunkable_extensions/_posts/2017-04-23-colours-extension.md

 categories: Design
 tags: Helios Colours HEX RGB
 toc: true
+developer: Helios
 ---

 Developed by Helios, this extension allows you to convert #HEX colours to (R G B) and vice versa.
 It also allows you to lighten, darken and mix colours.

 <!-- more -->